-Awards will be made to research teams consisting of investigators from UCLA and/or USC working closely with investigators and staff members from DHS to design and conduct proposed projects.
+Awards will be made to research teams consisting of investigators from USC working closely with investigators and staff members from DHS to design and conduct proposed projects.
 Multisite collaboration is strongly encouraged.
-All USC and UCLA faculty members in any series (tenured/non-tenured) including adjunct and professional research series may apply.
+All USC faculty members in any series (tenured/non-tenured) including adjunct and professional research series may apply.

 Letter of Intent (LOI)

 Applicants should submit a brief LOI that describes:

 - The challenge in DHS health care that they propose to address [100 words max]